 When you review your insurance costs, you might wonder why they are higher than your friend’s, who lives across town.
-As it turns out, there are many factors that affect insurance costs — some of which you might not have thought of or considered.
-This article goes over some of these neighborhood-related factors.
+As it turns out, there are many factors that affect insurance costs.

-If your neighborhood has a professional fire station, in lieu of a volunteer one, you will get a lower home insurance rate.
+If your neighborhood has a professional fire station, you will get a lower home insurance rate.
 The closer you are to the fire station — or a fire hydrant — the better your rate will be.
-Why?
-Professional fire stations have a better response time, arriving almost three times faster than a volunteer team.
-While this may only result in a difference of a few minutes, when it comes to a fire, this could mean the difference between some minor damage and a total loss.

 Your insurance carrier partially calculates your rates by your zip code and neighborhood, so they will know the crime rate statistics of the area where your home is located.
 They must factor in possible repair and replacement costs.